Burewala: Etymology

-The exact origin of Pakistan's name is known; however, there are different theories.
+The exact origin of Burewala's name is unknown; however, there are different theories.
 One theory is that the city is named after a person named "Burha."
 He was, according to some people, 'Sikh'.
 The village is also called "Old Bura" or "Purana Boora."
 The people of this village constructed a well with a diameter of 8 feet and named it after their ancestor so it was called "Chah Boorhay wala" (Well of Burha).
 This well is now included in the P.I.
 Link canal.
 Due to this well the new city was named Burewala.
 In July 1976, Burewala was upgraded as a subdivision.
 The areas of Gaggo Mandi, Shaikh Fazal, Sahuka and Jamlera, Chak No.118/E.B were included in the subdivision.

 Education

 Notable educational institutes in the city include: